nhatho89/GooBing/README.md

 ## Technology

-GooBing is a frontend web application built with ReactJS, CSS and HTML
+GooBing is a frontend web application built with ReactJS, Flux, CSS and HTML

 ## Future Implementations